 Fast-forward to 1952.
 The cheaply built shotgun houses of Quality Hill were at least forty-two years old.
 But this aerial photo shows the shotgun houses (labeled S) still standing, forgotten as they hunkered in the shadow of the Summit Avenue viaduct (V).
 Also shown are Westchester Plaza (WP), Thistle Hill (TH), and Pennsylvania Avenue Hospital (PAH).

-But by 1963 the shotgun houses of Quality Hill were gone.
-But so were most of the mansions of Quality Hill.
-Progress was the great equalizer of “have”s and “have-not”s.
+But by 1963 the shotgun houses were gone.
+But so were most of the mansions.
+Progress was the great equalizer of the “have”s and the “have-not”s of Quality Hill.